hedgedoc/hedgedoc/docs/content/setup/docker.md

 The easiest way to get started with HedgeDoc and Docker is to use the following `docker-compose.yml`:

 !!! warning
     This is a minimal example to get started quickly and not intended for production use.
+    For more information about production use see [this guide](/guides/production-ready).

 ```yaml
 version: '3'